 This certificate equips students with the latest horticultural technologies and valuable hands-on experience.
-Subject matter includes plant materials, soil, pest control, business, maintenance, management, design and implementation.
+Subject matter includes plant materials, soil, pest control, maintenance, management, design and implementation.
 Enhancement of classroom instruction through co-op placement allows the student to begin professional development while still enrolled at Piedmont Technical College.

 Students successfully completing this certificate can, by taking selected general education courses and a secondary technical specialty, have the opportunity to obtain an associate's degree in Occupational Technology with a major in General Technology.
 Students should meet with their advisors to select the proper courses to meet their particular educational goals.
-See page 74 of this catalog for additional information on the Occupational Technology degree.
+See column on the right for additional information on the Occupational Technology degree.